lakshmi2688/COVID_Impact_on_US_Households/README.md

 <li>Install Anaconda</li>
 <li>Using a terminal or cmd, navigate to the src folder.</li>
 <li>Launch jupyter by running: jupyter notebook</li>
 <li>Select the notebook of interest.
-(Start at data_cleaning.ipynb for the full process or Analysis.ipynb for the final report.)</li>
+(Start at data_cleaning.ipynb for the full process or analysis.ipynb for the final report.)</li>

 <h3>Schema of the files created</h3>
 <p>There is one CSV file extracted and compiled as part of this analysis which is clean_data/covid_clean_data.csv.
 Below is its schema</p>